keeper013/Oasis.EFMapper/README.md

 ## Introduction
 **Oasis.EntityFramework.Mapper/Oasis.EntityFramework.Mapper** (referred to as **the library** in the following content) is a library that helps users to automatically map properties between different classes.
 Unlike AutoMapper which serves general mapping purposes, the library focus on mapping entities of EntityFramework/EntityFrameworkCore.

-During implementation of a web application that relies on databases, it is inevitable for developers to deal with data objects extracted from database and data transfer objects that are supposed to be serialized and sent to the other side of the web.
+During implementation of a web application that relies on databases, it is inevitable for developers to deal with data objects extracted from database and [DTO](https://en.wikipedia.org/wiki/Data_transfer_object)s that are supposed to be serialized and sent to the other side of the web.
 These 2 kinds of objects are usually not defined to be the same classes.
 For example, Entity Framework uses [POCO](https://en.wikipedia.org/wiki/Plain_old_CLR_object)s for entities, while [Google ProtoBuf](https://protobuf.dev/) generates it's own class definitions for run-time efficiency during serialization and transmission advantages.
 Even without [Google ProtoBuf](https://protobuf.dev/), developers may define different classes from entities for DTOs to ignore some useless fields and do certain conversion before transmitting data extracted from database. **The library** is implementated for developers to handle this scenario with less coding and more accuracy.

 Entities of EntityFramework/EntityFrameworkCore can be considered different from general classes in following ways:
 1. An entity is considered the object side of an [Object-relation mapping](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping).